minos-framework/minos-python/README.md

 ## Foundational Patterns

-The `minos` framework is built strongly following the following set of patterns:
+The `minos` framework is built strongly inspired by the following set of patterns:

 * [Microservice architecture](https://microservices.io/patterns/microservices.html): Architect an application as a collection of loosely coupled services.
 * [Decompose by subdomain](https://microservices.io/patterns/decomposition/decompose-by-subdomain.html): Define services corresponding to Domain-Driven Design (DDD) subdomains
 * [Self-contained Service](https://microservices.io/patterns/decomposition/self-contained-service.html): Microservices can respond to a synchronous request without waiting for the response from any other service.